DataDog/integrations-extras/onepane/README.md

 - Confirm Deletion: A confirmation dialog might appear.
 If you're certain you want to proceed, click "Confirm" to remove the Datadog integration.

+When deleting the Datadog integration, the OAuth-generated API keys and other credentials will be soft-deleted and permanently deleted after 7 days.

 By following these steps, you'll successfully disconnect your Datadog account from Onepane.

 ## Data Collected